Nadya Suleman: Marriage and divorce

 In 1996, Suleman married Marco Gutierrez.
 They separated in 2000.
 Gutierrez filed for divorce in November 2006, which was finalized in January 2008.

 Children

 Suleman began IVF treatments at age 21 in 1997, under the supervision of Dr. Michael Kamrava, who was later expelled from the American Society for Reproductive Medicine.

 In 2001, Suleman gave birth to her first son, Elijah.
-In 2002, she gave birth to her first daughter, Ameerah.
-Suleman continued IVF treatments which resulted in three further pregnancies, including two more sons, Joshua and Aidan, and one set of fraternal twins, Calyssa and Caleb, for a total of six children: four sons, two daughters.
-In 2019, Suleman revealed that her son, Aidan is "severely autistic" and "requires complete assistance in meeting all needs in activities of daily living."
+In 2002, she gave birth to her first daughter, Amerah.
+Suleman continued IVF treatments, which resulted in three further pregnancies, including two more sons, Joshua and Aidan, and one set of fraternal twins, Calyssa and Caleb, for a total of six children: four sons and two daughters.
+In 2019, Suleman revealed that her son, Aidan, is "severely autistic" and "requires complete assistance in meeting all needs in activities of daily living."
 Suleman is a vegan and says that most of her children prefer vegan food.